ThomasJScott3/Project-2/README.md

 Explanation:
 <br>
 The trend in CPI and GDP growth both illustrate the need for urgent assistance here.
 First, there is clearly an inflationary issue that is relatively recent compare to Argentina.
 In addition, the GDP trend shows a negative trend in economic growth.
 This shows the strength of linear regression.
 Scatter plots make data points look disorganized, but a regression line can help show clear trends in the data.
 In addition, there was a great deal more data for CPI, making for a solid regression model.
-Finally, a phrase that sticks out in the word cloud is "social unrest" which means this is a prime target for aid.
+Finally, a phrase that sticks out in the word cloud is "social unrest" insinuating that this country is a prime target for aid.
 <br>
 ### Chile
 Should receive aid: Yes